intuitive-robots/gello_software_irl/README.md

 ### Initial Configuration

 Follow the [instructions of the original project](https://github.com/wuphilipp/gello_software?tab=readme-ov-file#gello-configuration-setup-please-read) to update the motor IDs using the Dynamixel Wizard and possibly test Gello in a simulation.
+There seems to be a bug that prevents the Franka gripper from working in a simulation (See this [issue](https://github.com/wuphilipp/gello_software/issues/4)).
 Note that we changed the script `gello_get_offset.py`.
 If you want to use it, check out the instruction on how to configure Gello below.

 ## Instructions